cryptoeconomics-study/website/README.md

 feel free to pick up any issues you see.

 Note: the /book repo is a subtree of this repo.
-To merge changes from the subtree into this repo, run:
+[Read more here](https://medium.com/@v/git-subtrees-a-tutorial-6ff568381844) To merge changes from the subtree into this repo, run:

 `git subtree pull --prefix=book —-squash book-subtree master`